 A seasoned designer and developer of hardware and software systems, I enjoy helping people to realise their goals through identifying with and understanding their specific project needs with clear and concise communication.

 Starting at a young age with electronics, then a large part of my career as an engineer working in the industrial automation sector, I have been fortunate to develop and experience a broad skills set.

-Some days will see me working with reasonably complex industrial projects, while many days will find me working from my hidden mountain cabin crafting away on code to further develop skills in integrating and implementation new methods of technology.
+Some days will see me working with reasonably complex industrial automation projects, while many days will find me working from my hidden mountain cabin crafting away on code to further develop skills with integrating and implementation new methods of technology.

-More information follows below on who I am with the sort of things I can offer and also details on my current personal projects to do with SCADA and renewable energy systems.
+More information follows below on who I am with the sort of things I can offer and also details on my current personal projects which mostly are to do with open source SCADA and renewable energy systems.

-To maintain my sense of sanity, I also like to enjoy a number of other activities in life which are not related to technology in any way.
-I hope you will enjoy reading these as I write them up to share.
+To maintain my sense of sanity, I also enjoy a number of other activities in life which are not related to technology and I hope you might enjoy reading these as I write them up to share in the furture.

-Once again I am focused on embedded systems after spending the past decade and a half in main stream automation and instrumentation of process control systems.
+I am again focusing on small embedded systems after working mostly in main stream automation and instrumentation of process control systems for the past decade and a half.